Alcohol Rehab Timeline:

 Alcohol use disorder is the medical term for alcoholism or alcohol addiction.
 People who have mild alcohol use disorders and don’t experience withdrawal when they quit drinking may be able to recover with the help of support groups or a doctor.

-The second stage of rehab is detoxification.
+The second stage of rehab involves detoxing from alcohol.
 Detox doesn’t cure addiction or help you live without alcohol.
 It prepares you for treatment so you can learn to avoid relapse and stay sober.

-Many people show up for rehab under the influence of alcohol.
+Many alcoholics show up for rehab under the influence.
 If they don’t drink before rehab, they’ll experience withdrawal.
-The first step during detox from alcohol is to keep the person safe while they sober up, according to the Substance Abuse and Mental Health Services Administration.
+The first step during detox is to keep the person safe while they sober up, according to the Substance Abuse and Mental Health Services Administration.

 Rehab centers keep intoxicated patients safe by: